all-birds birds

 Mourning Dove

-Mourning Doves breed in all 50 states, southern Canada, Alaska, Mexico and into Panama.
+Mourning doves breed in all 50 states, southern Canada, Alaska, Mexico, and into Panama.
 Breeding starts in March and April.

 photo by Lee Karney U.S. Wildlife

-Courtship starts with the male cooing call while puffing out his throat and bobbing his tail.
+Courtship starts with the male cooing call while puffing out his throat, and bobbing his tail.
 The Fish and Wild Life Service actually counts them by listening for this call.
 Another part of the courtship is the flight of the male.
 He will fly to around 100 feet then glide back down to the female in large sweeping circles.
-He will also strut and bow repeatedly in front to the female.
+He will also strut and bow repeatedly in front of the female.
 After mating the male vigorously defends the nesting area.
 What is unusual is the Morning doves will do most of their feeding outside the nesting area.

 Usually there are two white eggs with both birds taking turns on the nest.
 Many nests are lost to bad weather.
-In addition Doves have many predators such as squirrels, snakes and other birds.
-Both adults will feed the young and they can leave the nest in 10 to 14 days.
+In addition doves have many predators such as squirrels, snakes, and other birds.
+Both adults will feed the young, and they can leave the nest in 10 to 14 days.

 They will have as many as six broods of two chicks each during a season.
 This fast reproduction allows them to thrive and spread even with high predation.
 Young birds leave the nest in around two weeks and the parents continue to feed them outside the nest for another two weeks.